 Seemingly, index funds are a good option for taking exposure to large-cap stocks.
 But for mid and small-cap stocks, it is still better to go with active mid-cap funds and active small-cap funds.
 There is still sufficient scope and leeway for fund managers to show their talent and generate outperformance.
 For how long?
 I don’t know.
 But it’s there for now.

 So while the number of active large-cap funds beating the benchmarks is reducing, it is still a good idea to have active funds in other categories like mid caps, small caps, multi-cap funds, etc. It is another matter as to whether the category itself (mid-cap funds and small-cap funds) is suitable for an investor or not.

-These days, there is a lot of emotions when the debate of active vs passive comes up in India.
+These days, there are a lot of emotions when the debate of active vs passive comes up in India.

-Most people who invest in index funds take it personally and many take moral high grounds.
+Most people who invest in index funds take it personally and many take the moral high ground.
 It is true that index funds are good options for large-cap investing.
 But there will always be active large-cap funds that will beat them.
 If you can find them and can stick with them for years, then it’s good for you.
 Else, you can take the index fund route easily.
-Its easy, practical all-weather approach to invest in large-cap space.
+It’s an easy, practical all-weather approach to invest in large-cap space.